Installation for SPIKE

 will land.
 No matter what is done, the screw heads will bump the light strip out a bit, but

-light frames intead of ramping off of them and causeing a bigger gap than is needed.
+light frames instead of ramping off of them and causing a bigger gap than is needed.
 A

 little bit of care when putting the magnets down on the frames may prevent having to remove the

-speaker plates and tap them down again and to have them look as they should.
+speaker plates and tap them down again to have them look as they should.

 If the plastic canvas is used with the foam, as recommended, I suggest you mount it on top

 of the hex posts after the light frames are in place.
 With the plastic canvas in the

 rear of the lit area, it does just as good of a job at spreading the light as it would directly